60% off our 21st Century Classroom online course for a limited time only! 🎉

 Screenflow is a dynamic, intuitive video editing software that I use to create all of my YouTube videos.
 They’re currently offering a free trial!
 Get more details here.

 If you’re interested in creating a website, these are a couple of programs I personally use and highly recommend: Bluehost is a web host that offers a professional platform for your website.
-You can check them out here
+You can check them out here.

 Elementor is a powerful tool that helps with clean visual design for your website as well as marketing to further your website’s influence.
 More details here.